 Third, there are AI algorithms

-And here comes the star of the show: artificial intelligence.
+And here comes the star of the show: artificial intelligence in manufacturing.
 Analyzing sensor and historical data, AI algorithms can identify how machines are operating and not only detect failures but also predict potential malfunctions in the future.
 This proactive approach allows for prior intervention instead of acting when errors occur.

 The beauty of AI algorithms lies in their continuous learning.
 With every new downtime case, they gain valuable insights, refining their predictions and becoming even more accurate over time.